-Gold Coast Primary Health Network (GCPHN) has developed Primary Sense to address the needs of general practice.
-Primary Sense creates practical reporting to support:
+Gold Coast Primary Health Network (GCPHN) has developed the Primary Sense™ clinical tool to address the needs of general practice.
+Primary Sense™ creates practical reporting to support:

-to ensure reports are both high quality and practical in a general practice setting, and align with RACGP Standards and advice.
+to ensure reports are both high quality and practical in a general practice setting and align with RACGP Standards and clinical guidelines.

-While general practice may know the health needs of patients who attend frequently, they may not know the status of those patients who are more infrequent attenders.
+While general practice may know the health needs of patients who attend frequently, you may not know the status of those patients who are more infrequent attenders.
 This is especially important for those with increasing complexity.
 Primary Sense™

 Timely and Convenient

 The pseudonymised data is collected from your practice by Primary Sense™